datatext33/SE-Group-15-Final-Project/README.md

 Application contains Procfile and requirements.txt files, which enable it to be deployed using the Heroku command line interface.
 The commands `heroku create` and `git push heroku your_branch` can be used.
 A Postgresql database can be setup using the `heroku addons:create heroku-postgresql:hobby-dev`.
 Using the `heroku config` command the DATABASE_URL variable can be added to the .env file.
 Additionally a SECRET_KEY environment variable must be defined to enable the flask-login package to be used.

-To build the application, `npx run build`
+To build the application, `npm run build`
-To run the application with hot reload, run `npx run start`
+To run the application with hot reload, run `npm run start`

 *Deployed Heroku URL*: